ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-gb.md

 ### Step 5: The second transfer validation step.

-Once the second step has been initiated, the current domain name registrar (which is still not OVH) will receive a validation request.
+Once the second step has been initiated, the current domain name registrar (which is still not OVHcloud) will receive a validation request.
 There are several possible outcomes to this stage, depending on the actions taken.

 |Action|Outcome|
 |---|---|